Staying Active with Kids: Family Walking Routes in Portland

 Laurelhurst Park – Located in the lovely Laurelhurst neighborhood, this 31-acre forested area sits just west of SE 39th Avenue and north of SE Stark Street.
 One loop around its perimeter clocks in at just under a mile.
 For added distance, there are tons of paved and unpaved trails to explore once inside the park.
 With duck-filled ponds, basketball and tennis courts, off-leash dog spots and plenty of picnic areas, Laurelhurst Park is perfectly designed for stroller-pushing parents and kids alike.

-Northwest 23rd Avenue – If you’re looking for a more urban stroll, visit this quaint strip of restaurants, bars and boutiques, which was named “One of America’s Best Shopping Streets” by U.S. News & World Report last year.
+Northwest 23rd Avenue – If you’re looking for a more urban stroll, visit this quaint strip of restaurants, bars and boutiques, which was named “One of America’s Best Shopping Streets” by U.S. News & World Report.
 Start at Thurman or Burnside Street, walk down 23rd Avenue until you’re totally shopped out, and then head back on the opposite side of the road.
 Or, if your feet are tired and you need a quick pick-me-up, stop two blocks down at Ken’s Artisan Bakery on 21st Avenue and Flanders Street.